fluidex/fluidex.github.io/src/posts_en/zkrollup-intro1.md

 tags: []
 ---

-_Acknowledgement: we would like to thank barryWhiteHat, Koh Wei Jie (alphabetical order) for their insightful feedbacks._
+_Acknowledgement: we would like to thank barryWhiteHat, Koh Wei Jie (in alphabetical order) for their insightful feedbacks._

 Prerequisites: basic programming and blockchain knowledge, no cryptography background needed.